 Djorkaeff’s arrival in North-West England came in mid-February 2002, a season in which Bolton were desperately struggling against relegation to England’s second tier.
 They were languishing in 17th place, just three points clear of the relegation spots and Djorkaeff’s arrival was hoped to be the spark they needed to escape falling down a division.

-The Frenchman’s impact was limited, with the striker only finding the back of the net four times, but The Trotters managed to survive by four points.
+The Frenchman’s impact was impressive, with the midfielder finding the back of the net four times, helping The Trotters survive with four points to spare.
 With the riches on offer even back in 2002 for simply being in the Premier League, survival was a huge success for Bolton, and it created the circumstances which saw the arrival of some of the most beloved players.

 Without staying up in 2002, it is highly unlikely that Allardyce would have been able to convince PSG’s Jay-Jay Okocha and Real Madrid’s champions league winner Iván Campo to swap their current surroundings for cold, rainy Bolton, with the Nigerian joining on a free transfer and Campo on loan.
 Both players represented a higher quality of player than the fans in the terraces were used to seeing, and seemingly spelt a new dawn in Bolton’s history.
 The new dawn came, but a season later than expected, with Bolton finishing 17th in 2002/03 thanks to the late-season heroics of Okocha.